-Experienced Louisiana Commercial Diving Lawyers.
+Experienced Louisiana Commercial Diving Injury Lawyers.
 Make the Wright Call.

 Experienced Louisiana Commercial Diving Lawyers Focused on Helping You.

-Commercial divers are dedicated professionals committed to following safe practices, and they know any failure can lead to death, or lifelong injuries and loss of work.
-The Commercial Diving Accident Lawyers of Domengeaux Wright Roy & Edwards LLC have decades of experience protecting the rights of commercial divers worldwide, offshore, inland and on land.
+Commercial divers are committed to safe practices.
+They know any failure can lead to death, or lifelong injuries and loss of work.

-Commercial diving requires safety and expertise, and divers must be properly trained and supervised.
-The environment is complex, and it includes professionals working together on the surface and in the water, hours of safety planning, preparation and analysis, and highly technical equipment.
-There is no room to cut corners when it comes to safety or maintenance of equipment.
+Commercial divers must be properly trained and supervised.
+To support them, professionals must work together on the surface and in the water.
+There is no room to cut corners when it comes to safety planning or maintenance of equipment.

-Representing commercial divers after an accident or injury demands attorneys who possess a wealth of experience helping those who have worked in the underwater and offshore work environment.
-Our attorneys also have a thorough understanding of the specialized medical care that professional divers who have been injured need to return to health.
+Representing commercial divers after an accident or injury demands attorneys with years of experience.
+It requires lawyers who have helped those who have worked in the underwater and offshore environment.

 Injured in a Commercial Diving Accident?
 Make the Wright Call.

-If you have been injured through no fault of your own, you need to immediately seek legal representation.
+If you have been injured in a commercial diving accident, you need to immediately seek legal representation.
 Domengeaux Wright Roy & Edwards LLC offers a FREE initial consultation to evaluate your case.
 If you DO NOT recover damages, we DO NOT charge a fee.

 CONTACT US TODAY FOR A FREE CONSULTATION